This is me, Queen of Girl and Duck, the most supportive resource for children’s book creators in THE UNIVERSE. #TheQueenHasSpoken

 I was in shock for months.
 I was a new mum in a new city, no friends, no family nearby, no job.

-I threw myself into spirituality and personal development books.
+I threw myself into personal development books.
 For a time they were my only solace.

 Eventually, I got me some therapy.